priyavrat-misra/personal-website/content/blog/reversing-most-replayed.md

 We perform this calculation just once, right before the normalization step.
 We effectively traded billions of write operations for a single, cheap read-time calculation.
 It's elegant, efficient, and exactly the kind of optimization that makes systems scalable.

-Do the same steps in both _Figure 4_ and _Figure 5_, and run the above calculation on the _Figure 5_'s array.
+Do the same steps in both _Canvas 4_ and _Canvas 5_, and run the above calculation on the _Canvas 5_'s array.
 You will get the same result.

 ## Investigation: Tracing the Signal
 At this point I was happy with the implementation, but how close was I to the real thing?
 Well, for starters, mine didn't have the bug, which meant I was still missing a critical piece of the puzzle.